accraze/make-license/README.md

 * UNLICENSE
 * NO LICENSE/COPYRIGHT ONLY

-More licenses will be added soon.
+More licenses will be added soon...

 ## Install